“There are two educations. One should teach you how to make a living and the other how to live.” JT Adams

 ‘Students and teachers enjoy very harmonious relationships in the classroom and there is a positive rapport established, adding to the high engagement.
 Students are treated as equals but there remains a high degree of mutual respect.’

-The British Value of democracy is reinforced through a vibrant School Student Council and the Debate Programme.
+The British Value of democracy is reinforced through a vibrant School Student Council, the Debate Programme and participation in mock elections.

 Developing Cultural Capital in our students is evident in the wide range of activities and opportunities within our curriculum and extra-curricular provision.
-Our students demonstrate enthusiasm for the ‘Arts for All’ curriculum, Dance and Drama.
+Our students demonstrate enthusiasm for the Visual Art, Music and Drama.

 Special events, such as World Book Day, Super Learning Days, the annual Cultural Fusion Show and Heston’s Got Talent all contribute to creating a vibrant cultural life.
 In addition, a wide range of trips are offered annually, with visits to museums, art galleries, concerts, theatre and sports events.